 Try the Misty API with a proxy

-In this tutorial, you are shown how to instantiate a
+In this tutorial, you are shown how to instantiate a workspace with a Misty robot

-fixed_misty2fieldtrial workspace, to control the robot through the
+fixed_misty2) to control the robot through the

-Misty API Explorer, to directly make
+Misty Command Center, to directly make

 Misty REST API calls